eclipse-langium/langium-website/content/docs/grammar-language.md

 4. one or many (operator `+`)

 #### Character Range
 The operator `..` is used to declare a character range.
-It is equivalent to the operator `-` in regular expression.
+It is equivalent to the operator `-` within a character class in a regular expression.
 It matches any character in between the left character and the right character (inclusive on both ends).
 ```
 terminal INT returns number: ('0'..'9')+;
 ```